kasongoyo/mongoose-sequence-plugin/README.md

 Schema.plugin(IdAutoGenerator, options);
 ```

+On using this plugin make sure you use `Model#gsave` and `Model.gcreate` to persist your data.

+`Model#gsave` and `Model.gcreate` have been optimized to work with this plugin.
+Using normal mongoose API method to persist data will cause not id to be generated and produce unspecified outcome.

 ### Configuration
 The plugin accept configuration as second parameter of the `Schema.plugin` called options.
 Options object must be specified for the plugin to work, options include the followings properties;
 - options.field